 All acts of academic dishonesty violate standards essential to the existence of an academic community.
 Some first offenses are properly handled and remedied by the faculty member teaching the specific course in which they occur.
-The faculty member must use the settlement procedure described in Section V. to handle such an offense.
-The penalties which may be assessed include the following:
+The faculty member must use the settlement procedure described in Section V to handle such an offense.
+The penalties that may be assessed include the following:

-- a.
-A formal warning, - b.
-A reduced grade (including "F" if undergraduate student and "U" for graduate student) for the assignment, - c.
-A reduced grade (including "F" if undergraduate student and "U" for graduate student) for the entire course.
+- a. a reduced grade (including "F" if undergraduate student and "U" for graduate student) for the assignment; - b. a formal warning; - c. a reduced grade (including "F" if undergraduate student and "U" for graduate student) for the entire course; and/or - d.
+Educational penalties, including but not limited to, required participation in a non-credit course or workshop on academic ethics and integrity, reflection letter addressing the harm (intended or unintended) by the student's actions, and resource referral to the University Writing Center.

 The faculty member may combine any of the above examples, depending on the severity of the infraction, or impose some other penalty appropriate to the violation.
-However, the maximum penalty that a faculty member may assign using the settlement form is an "F" for an undergraduate and a "U" for a graduate student.
-Penalties a, b and c above do not apply to a case in which an academic dishonesty violation is not within the context of an academic course.
+However, the maximum penalty that a faculty member may assign using the Settlement Form is an "F" for an undergraduate and a "U" for a graduate student.
+Penalties a., b., and c. above do not apply to a case in which an academic dishonesty violation is not within the context of an academic course.